TYPO3-Solr/ext-solr/CONTRIBUTING.md

 * Documentation
 * Support
 * Translation
-* Addons
+* Add-ons

 in this guid we want to describe how you can contribute to EXT:solr, what are the guidlines and where you can get further information.

 ## HowTo Develop

-The sourcecode of EXT:solr is hosted on github (https://github.com/TYPO3-Solr/ext-solr).
+The source-code of EXT:solr is hosted on github (https://github.com/TYPO3-Solr/ext-solr).
 The code is organized in branches

 * dev-master: The dev-master branch is the branch where the development for the latest TYPO3 version and the newest features is happening.
-It is our goal to keep this branch allways working, but nevertheless it is a development branch.
+It is our goal to keep this branch always working, but nevertheless it is a development branch.
 It is not recommended to use code from this branch directly in production.

 * release-X.X.x: Whenever a release from dev-master is created, we create a release branch.
-This is needed to have the possibility to provide bugfixes for an older release branch.
+This is needed to have the possibility to provide bug-fixes for an older release branch.

 When you want to develop you should have the following things running locally: